What Is Key West Known For Pin 1

 The free-roaming chickens are some of Key West’s most popular residents

 Writers, presidents, and musicians have fallen in love with the tiny island over the years.
 Below, you’ll find the most prominent tenants of Key West.
+I bet some of them you didn’t know about.

 1. The free-roaming hens.
 More hens walk the streets of the Old Town than tourists explore the city.
 A rooster crowing at dawn, and a hen with her chicks crossing Duval Street, is a typical sight in the City of Key West.
 The free-roaming residents have lived on the island for decades and have become a part of the city’s unique charm.
+I tried to count how many I encountered on my numerous visits to Key West and came to over 100.
+Let’s see if you meet more hens than me!

 2. Ernest Hemingway.
 The acclaimed writer lived in Key West during the 1930s.
 In this period, he wrote some of his best works: “The Snows of Kilimanjaro”, “The Short Happy Life of Francis Macomber”, “To Have And Have Not”, “Islands in the Stream”, and “Green Hills of Africa”.
 You can explore the writer’s legacy at the Ernest Hemingway Home and Museum and celebrate his works during the Hemingway Days Festival in July.
 Or you could just order his favorite drinks at Sloppy Joe’s.